Umar Johnson

-Dr. Umar Rashad Ibn Abdullah-Johnson, better known simply as Dr. Umar is an American motivational speaker.
-Johnson has referred to himself as the "Prince of Pan-Africanism".
+Umar Rashad Ibn Abdullah-Johnson (born Jermaine Shoemake; August 21, 1974), known professionally as Dr. Umar, is an American motivational speaker and author.
+Johnson has referred to himself as the "prince of Pan-Africanism".

 Early life and education

 Johnson is a native of North Philadelphia.
 Johnson graduated from Millersville University before graduating in 2012 from the Philadelphia College of Osteopathic Medicine with a Psy.D. in clinical psychology.

 Career

 Book and documentary appearance

 In 2011, he was featured on Hidden Colors: The Untold History of People of Aboriginal, Moor, and African Descent, directed by Tariq Nasheed.
 In 2013, Johnson self-published Psycho-Academic Holocaust: The Special Education & ADHD Wars Against Black Boys, a book in which he contended that attention deficit hyperactivity disorder (ADHD) was increasingly misdiagnosed in Black communities and that the American education system used ADHD to stigmatize black children.
-In a 2017 video clip, Johnson claimed that ADHD and learning disabilities do "not exist."
+In a 2017 video clip, Johnson claimed that ADHD and learning disabilities do "not exist".

 Social media commentary, activism, and controversies

 Johnson is most known for his commentary, and his provocative remarks over the years, mostly on race.

-In 2018, Johnson said that his main Facebook and GoFundMe accounts had been shut down, but that his Instagram (then with 342,000 followers) remained active.
+In 2018, Johnson said that his main Facebook and GoFundMe accounts had been shut down, but that his Instagram—then with 342,000 followers—remained active.
 His Instagram following had risen to 789,000 by late 2021; at that time he also had 163,000 Twitter followers.

-Johnson characterizes his commentary as pan-Africanist (which Johnson renders as "Pan-Afrikanist"); he has called for Black Americans to identify with African people globally rather than with individual religions, nationalities, professions, and fraternal organizations.
-He referred to himself on his website as the "prince of Pan-Africanism."
+Johnson characterizes his commentary as pan-Africanist (which Johnson renders as "Pan-Afrikanist"); he has called for Black-Americans to identify with African people globally rather than with individual religions, nationalities, professions, and fraternal organizations.
+He referred to himself on his website as the "prince of Pan-Africanism".
 He engaged in a Twitter feud with Feminista Jones, a Philadelphia-based black feminist commentator and activist.
-He has criticized black Americans for celebrating Independence Day.
-He has denounced various Black public figures, including actor Jonathan Majors (for dating a white woman), college football coach Deion Sanders (for leaving the historically black Jackson State to coach at Colorado), and Oprah Winfrey (for being identified with feminism and LGBT rights).
+He has criticized Black Americans for celebrating Independence Day.
+He has denounced various Black public figures, including actor Jonathan Majors—for dating a white woman, college football coach Deion Sanders—for leaving the historically black Jackson State to coach at Colorado, and Oprah Winfrey—for being identified with feminism and LGBTQ rights.

-In speech and social media posts, Johnson has promoted misinformation, including a viral Instagram post falsely claiming that Bill Gates sought for "at least 3 billion people" to die as part of a population control scheme.
-Johnson has also baselessly accused the Population Council and Planned Parenthood of "using homosexuality as a population control strategy in the black community."
+In speech and social media posts, Johnson is accused of promoting misinformation, including a viral Instagram post falsely claiming that billionaire Bill Gates sought for "at least 3 billion people" to die as part of a population control scheme.
+It is claimed that Johnson has also baselessly accused the Population Council and Planned Parenthood of "using homosexuality as a population control strategy in the black community".